Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Refined bilinear Strichartz estimate and well-posedness of the energy-critical NLS

 \subsection{Well-posedness: Proof of Theorem \ref{mainthm: 4}}

-We briefly recall the function spaces $U^p$ and $V^p$ introduced by Koch and Tataru in \cite{KT05}, which have been successfully employed in the context of nonlinear Schr\"odinger equations on manifolds as in \cite{HTT11, HTT14, Her13, HS15}.
+We briefly recall the function spaces $U^p$ and $V^p$ introduced in \cite{KT05} (see also \cite{MR1827277}), which have been successfully employed in the context of nonlinear Schr\"odinger equations on manifolds as in \cite{HTT11, HTT14, Her13, HS15}.
 In the following, we use $\mathcal{M}$ to denote $\R\times\bS^3$.

 \begin{definition}[$U^p$ spaces] Let $1\leq p < \infty$.
 A $U^p$-atom is a piecewise defined function $a:\mathbb{R} \rightarrow L^2(\mathcal{M})$ of the form

 where $-\infty<t_0<t_1<\ldots<t_K\leq \infty$, and $\{\phi_k\}_{k=0}^{K-1} \subset L^2(\mathcal{M})$ with $\sum_{k=0}^{K-1}\|\phi_k\|^p_{L^2(\mathcal{M})}=1$.